jordanhiltunen/reprise/README.md

 schedule.occurrences.size
 # => 52
 ```

+#### Customizing the time of day for a recurring series' occurrences

 By default, all series that advance in units of a day or greater will use the time that your schedule
 started at as the local time for each future occurrence: